NxPKG/khulnasoft-docs/content/support/Network/Configuring IP geolocation.md

 The above configuration examples will **only** capture the CF-IPCountry information.
-Alternatively, server administrators often append the log variable cf-ipcountry to their existing log configuration with other Cloudflare headers like cf-ray, cf-connecting-ip, and cf-visitor.
+Alternatively, server administrators often append the log variable cf-ipcountry to their existing log configuration with other Khulnasoft headers like cf-ray, cf-connecting-ip, and cf-visitor.
 {{</Aside>}}

 ___